 Since saliva is our body’s best defense against cavities, anything that creates more saliva helps even more, which is where chewing gum comes in.
 Studies show that the act of chewing helps generate up to 10x more saliva .

-We know to avoid sugar, so instead, look for a sugar-free or xylitol-containing options to use after meals.
+We know to avoid sugar, so instead, look for a sugar-free or xylitol-sweetened gums to use after meals.

 There’s good news for cheese lovers; cheese has multiple benefits for your teeth.
 Cheese is usually low in sugar but contains high levels of calcium and proteins that play a role in protecting and rebuilding your enamel .